Miss Behave's Mavericks: History

 After a hiatus since 2022, Mavericks debuted at the Plaza Showroom at the Plaza Hotel & Casino on October 2, 2024.
 The Plaza rented the venue to the show.
 The theater seats 420 people.
 Geoff Carter of the Las Vegas Weekly praised the move from Cheapshot to The Plaza.
 He found that at the Cheapshot in 2022, the show had a New York ambiance in being a cramped space with a bar-like atmosphere.
 He said that the move to the larger venue at The Plaza allows for an extravaganza that previously was out of reach.
 According to Carter, The Plaza theater still allows the entertainers to engage the audience in a way that brings "giddy fun" to the more cramped version of the show.

 When Mavericks debuted, it was performed at night from Wednesday to Sunday.
 The show was performed twice on Saturdays and once on the other days.
 It is produced by Saunders, Matt Franzetti (who worked for Spiegelworld and Base Entertainment), Scott Prisand (who worked for Criss Angel), Michael Speyer (who worked for Absinthe and Peepshow), and Rob Kolson (who owns Apollo Theater Chicago and is a Broadway producer).
 While wearing a white jumpsuit and turban Saunders marketed the show during appearances for having relatively cheap ticket costs and offering vouchers to cover the cost of parking.
 Mavericks reached the 100-show mark in February 2025.
 Owing to lack of funding, Mavericks began taking a break after the performance on July 6, 2025.
-It plans to resume shows in the middle of September.
+It said it planned to resume shows in the middle of September.